gnugat/micro-framework-bundle/doc/02-compatibility.md

 ### Console

-While bundles that have `Commands` extending `ContainerAwareCommand` still require `FrameworkBundle`, they can be compatible with `MicroFrameworkBundle`.

-> **Note**: To drop the dependency on `FrameworkBundle`, the following solutions can be followed:
->
-> * implement `ContainerAwareInterface` and use `ContainerAwareTrait`
-> * or register as a service and inject explicitely the dependencies

-Finally, `FrameworkBundle` provides its own Console `Application` that wraps the Kernel to access its registered bundles.
+`FrameworkBundle` provides its own Console `Application` that wraps the Kernel to access its registered bundles.

 > **Note**: Some bundles, like `DoctrineBundle`, have a direct dependency on